littleninja/ui-playground/07-filter-sort/README.md

 ## Progress

+- 2018-12-13: Add sort order as data attribute to each result item.
+Write a basic method that given a result identifier (index) and sorting category, gets and sorts the items then appends them back into the results in sorted order.
+Started building a sort control.
+Next steps: Add sort controls with change handlers to each of the result sets so that results can be sorted independently.

+- 2018-12-12: Create a spreadsheet with departure and arrival times and prices, use it to build sort order for each.

 - 2018-12-10: Begin with the basics, just a couple HTML files with their style and legacy Javascript references to get started.
 Created an example for one-way and round-trip flights.
 One interesting twist was a functional change that brought separate controls for round-trip flights into a single global control.
 Next steps: add data attributes to markup and basic sort implementation.